 Modules

-In Substreams, manifests and modules are concepts tightly related because they are fundamental to understand how Substreams works.
+In Substreams, manifests and modules are concepts tightly related because they are fundamental to understanding how Substreams works.

 In simple terms, a Substreams module is a Rust function that receives an input and returns an output.
 For example, the following Rust function receives an Ethereum block and returns a custom object containing fields such as block number, hash or parent hash.